 Photographs made on the lands of the Kaurna and Ngarrindjeri peoples

 Inaugural SALA Solo Photography Award.

-This is where I live.
-It’s the place I know and belong.
-I remember the first time I came back home after travelling overseas and stood on the foothills overlooking the city and saw it differently.
+The Fleurieu is a place I know and belong; my early memories of the sea are all from here.
+In my twenties I came back from travelling overseas and saw it differently.
 I had the strong feeling that it could not last as it was.
-Everything built seemed transitory; uncomfortably perched on a land that had not invited it to be there.
-Why Fleurieu?
-It is such an odd name.
-The name of a French Count applied to an ancient country for a tiny moment of its life.
-I wonder how much longer that name will be used.
+As I looked across the city from the hills everything built seemed transitory; uncomfortably perched on a land that had not invited it to be there.

 Seascapes are made only of air and water – materials that are both transparent and colourless – and yet seascapes are full of colour and beauty

 Photography is a process I love, that starts with an act of observation; looking deeply at a scene, analysing it and then imagining what it might become.
 When looking at the light changing over water and sky I feel to be looking at something even older than the land.
 I see something that is always changing, yet which has a deep sense of permanence.